MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-II-Federal-Railroad-Administration-Department-Transportation/part-215-Railroad-Freight-Car-Safety-Standards/subpart-B-Freight-Car-Components/subjectgroup-ECFRff057acc60d1ba1-Suspension-System/section-215.119.md

 (1) Is broken; or

-(2) Has a crack of 1/4 of an inch or more in the transverse direction on a tension member;
+(2) Has a crack of1/4 of an inch or more in the transverse direction on a tension member;

 (b) A truck equipped with a snubbing device that is ineffective, as evidenced by—